Navigation: General Information ➔ Features

 - SysCAD does utilise multi-core processors as the solver utilises parallel processing (multi-threading).
-A multi-core processor should be used, a 4 core CPU is recommended.
+A multi-core processor should be used, a 4 core (or better) CPU is recommended.

 - The use of a local SSD drive for loading and saving SysCAD projects is recommended.
 A HDD or SSD can be used.
 SysCAD 9.3 install requires approximately 250MB.

 - A minimum of 4GB of available RAM is required to run SysCAD.
 A PC with 16GB or more is recommended.

 - A dual-screen setup is strongly recommended for SysCAD model developers.

 - Having one display for full size SysCAD and one for other applications such as Excel, documentation, data, etc is significant enhancement for productivity.

 - An accessible USB port for USB License Key when using a stand-alone license.